-If you belong to a local group that would like to learn beekeeping skills to help reduce poverty, and if you are happy to use sustainable and affordable technologies, please contact us and see if we can help you.
+If you belong to a local community group, would you like to learn beekeeping skills?
+Keeping honey bees and producing honey can help reduce poverty.
+Are you keen to use sustainable and affordable technology such as top bar hives and local bees?
+If so, why not contact us and see if we can help you with project support.

-This page is for representatives of communities who feel that Bees Abroad could help them start, or expand their beekeeping activities
+This page is for representatives of communities looking for help to start, or expand beekeeping activities

-Many people can gain from Bee farming.
+Many people can gain from bee farming.
 Women farmers are often the poorest people in any area.
-The income from one bee-hive can provide enough money to pay for a child’s primary education.
-Where honey is not sold it can be a valuable and popular addition to the family diet.
-Honey, wax and propolis are recognised traditionally for their medicinal properties.
+The income from one beehive can provide enough money to pay for a child’s primary education.
+Honey can be a valuable and popular addition to the family diet.
+Traditionally, honey, beeswax and propolis are recognised for their medicinal properties.

-Young, unemployed men with little or no role in society, often turn to alcohol which is costly and disruptive to their society.
-Some may leave the rural community to seek work in towns which often leads to rural depopulation and slum urban development.
-Bee farming can give young men an acceptable way of life and an income based in the local community, keeping families intact, and providing a skill that can be passed from father to son.
+Young, unemployed men with little or no role in society often turn to alcohol which is costly and disruptive.
+Some leave the rural community to seek work in towns often leading to rural depopulation and slum urban development.
+Bee farming can give young men an acceptable way of life and an income based in the local community.
+This keeps families intact, and provides a skill that can be passed from father to children.

-Traditional bee farmers can earn more money from improved honey yield and adopting more productive beekeeping methods.
+Traditional bee farmers and honey hunters can earn more money from improved honey yield and adopting more productive beekeeping methods.
 Bees Abroad can provide training in effective honey harvesting techniques and management of bees.

 Bee farmers can get better prices for good quality honey.
 We can provide access to training in management and marketing skills.

 Local farmers can benefit from increased harvest due to improved pollination from good beekeeping practice and less destructive harvesting.